Skip to main content

-Unpaid property taxes are a super-priority lien that sits ahead of your mortgage.
-We refinance against your equity to clear the arrears, stop the tax-sale clock, and protect the home.
+Behind on property taxes?
+Municipal taxes are a priority lien that sits ahead of your mortgage.
+We refinance against your equity to pay the arrears out — which may help stop a tax sale if funding closes before the applicable deadline.

-Most homeowners don’t realize property taxes quietly outrank their mortgage.
-When you fall behind, the municipality adds penalty and interest every single month — in Ontario that’s typically 1.25% per month, about 15% a year — and once you’re two years in arrears it can register a tax-arrears certificate.
-From there you have roughly one year to redeem before the municipality can sell your home at a tax sale to recover what it’s owed, wiping out your equity in the process.
-A-lenders won’t refinance a property with tax arrears on it.
-But if you have equity, we can pay the municipality out, clear the lien, and stop the sale before the clock runs out.
+Many homeowners don’t realize property taxes rank ahead of their mortgage.
+When you fall behind, the municipality adds penalty and interest each month — in many Ontario municipalities up to about 1.25% per month (roughly 15% a year), though rates vary by municipality.
+If arrears persist, an Ontario municipality can register a tax-arrears certificate, which opens a redemption period before a tax sale may proceed.
+A-lenders generally won’t refinance a property with tax arrears on title.
+But if you have equity, an alternative lender can pay the municipality out and clear the lien — and acting early, before a certificate is registered, keeps the cheapest options open.

 What you get